-My name is Lisa Malanson, and this will be my first year at St Mary School.
+My name is Lisa Malanson, and this will be my third year at St Mary School.
 I will be the 7th grade homeroom teacher.
 I will also be teaching Reading and Language Arts to the 6th, 7th, and 8th graders.
-I feel so very blessed to become a part of this community and extended family environment.
+I feel so very blessed to continue to be a part of this community and extended family environment.
 I have my BA in Psychology and my Masters in Elementary Education.
-I use to teach 4th grade years ago and left education to raise my daughter.
-I have also done tutoring, paraprofessional positions, and most recently I was a Reading Interventionist.
-I am beyond excited to be back in my own classroom again.
 I love working with the middle school students, and look forward to a wonderful year.
 TEAMWORK is my motto, and I believe if we work together, we truly can succeed!

 My name is Mrs. Mazon.
 I was born in Ecuador, and came to the United States thirty years ago.
 Since I came to Connecticut, I started to study English as a second language.
 My dream was to become a Spanish teacher.
-I attended Southern Connecticut State University, where I received my bachelor’s degree in education.
-Later I started on my master’s degree.
-I have attended conferences on Religious Education, Early Childhood Education and Foreign Language in the states of California, Louisiana, New York, Massachusetts and Connecticut.
-Prior to working at St. Mary School, I worked as a pre-school teacher for six years and a middle school Religion and Spanish teacher for three years.
-I have had the pleasure to teach at St. Mary School for the past five years.
-This year in addition to teaching Spanish for grades K-8, I have 8th Grade Home Room, 7th & 8th Grade Religion and 6th Grade Social Studies.
-I have I really enjoy watching the children grow and flourish.
-I also find that working with the talented staff at St. Mary School has proven to be one of the most rewarding experiences of my life.
-Gracias!
+I attended Southern Connecticut State University, where I received my Bachelor’s degree in Education.
+Later I started on my Master’s degree.
+I have attended conferences on Religious Education, Early Childhood Education and Foreign Language all around the country.
+Prior to working at St. Mary School, I worked as a preschool teacher, middle school Religion and Spanish teacher.
+I have had the pleasure to teach at St. Mary’s School for the past seven years.
+This year in addition to teaching Spanish for grades K-8, I have 8th Grade Home Room and 6th, 7th and 8th Grade Religion.
+I have really enjoyed watching the children grow and flourish.
+I also find that working with the talented staff at St. Mary’s School has proven to be one of the most rewarding experiences of my life.

 Additional Middle School Teachers